aliyun/terraform-provider-alicloud/website/docs/r/cdn_domain.html.markdown

     * `cache_type` - (Required) Cache type of the cache config.
 Valid values are `suffix` and `path`.
     * `cache_content` - (Required) Cache content of the cache config.
 It's value is a path string when the `cache_type` is `path`.
 When the `cache_type` is `suffix`, it's value is a string which contains multiple file suffixes separated by commas.
     * `ttl` - (Required, Type: int) Cache time of the cache config.
     * `weight` - (Optional, Type: int) Weight of the cache config.
 This parameter's value is between 1 and 99.
 Default value is `1`.
-The higher the value, the higher the priority
+The higher the value, the higher the priority.

 ## Attributes Reference